Defense in Vatican 'trial of the century' asks prosecutor to recuse himself for questionable conduct

 VATICAN CITY — (AP) — Defense lawyers in the Holy See's "trial of the century" asked the Vatican prosecutor to recuse himself from the appeals trial Monday, arguing he was implicated in questionable behavior according to years of private WhatsApp messages that have shaken the proceedings.

-Prosecutor Alessandro Diddi has a conflict of interest that should preclude him from heading the prosecution, the lawyers said in separate motions on the opening day of the appeals trial.
+The chats show Prosecutor Alessandro Diddi has a personal interest in the outcome that should preclude him from heading the prosecution, the lawyers said in separate motions on the opening day of the appeals trial.

 The tribunal president, Archbishop Alejandro Arellano Cedillo, accepted the motions and ordered Diddi to respond within three days, underscoring how the chats have shifted the ground under the Vatican’s most ambitious and high-profile prosecution of alleged financial misconduct.

 The investigation took a crucial turn in August 2020 when the prime suspect in the London deal, Monsignor Alberto Perlasca, changed his story and turned on his onetime boss, Becciu.
-Perlasca escaped indictment and became a prime prosecution witness.
+Perlasca escaped indictment and became a prime prosecution witness; Becciu was convicted of embezzlement and sentenced to 5 1/2 years.

-Recently, thousands of pages of WhatsApp texts and audio messages have provided the backstory to Perlasca's changed position.
+Recently, thousands of pages of WhatsApp texts and audio messages have provided the backstory to Perlasca's change of heart.
 They suggest questionable behavior by Vatican police, Diddi and Francis himself.

 They document a behind-the-scenes effort by two women, Francesca Chaouqui and Genevieve Ciferri, to target the cardinal by persuading Perlasca to turn on him.
 While the claims are unverified, the defense has seized on them as evidence that the investigation was contaminated from the start and the defendants couldn’t get a fair trial in the Vatican, an absolute monarchy where Francis intervened on behalf of prosecutors.